A student installs his team’s turbine in a wind tunnel for a test during the CWC 2019 Technical Challenge.

 Each Fall: Teams prepare their first set of submissions.

-Each Winter: CWC organizers narrow the teams to the finalist teams who will participate during the second half of the school year.
+Each Winter: CWC organizers narrow the competition to the finalist teams, which will continue to participate during the second half of the school year.

-Each Winter and Spring: Teams prepare their final submissions, conduct final turbine testing, and present their work to a panel of wind energy experts at the final CWC event.
+Each Winter and Spring: Finalist teams prepare their final submissions, conduct final turbine testing, and present their work to a panel of wind energy experts at the final CWC event.